Nomegestrol Acetate and Estradiol

 in the 7 days prior to the missed tablet.
 If this is not the case, you should follow the first of these two options and use

 a barrier method such as a condom as an extra precaution until you have taken your tablets correctly for 7 days in a row.

 Take the last missed white active tablet as soon as you remember (even if this means taking 2 tablets at the same time) and

-If you cannot remember how many white active tablets you have missed use extra contraceptive precautions (barrier method)
+If you cannot remember how many white active tablets you have missed, follow the first option, use a barrier method such as

 If you have forgotten to take white active tablets in a strip and you do not have the expected monthly period while taking

 the yellow placebo tablets from the same strip, you may be pregnant.
 Consult your doctor before you start with the next strip.

 The last 4 yellow tablets of the fourth row are placebo tablets which do not contain active substances.
 If you forgot to take

 one of these tablets the reliability of ZOELY is maintained.
 Throw away the yellow tablet that you missed and continue taking

 the next tablets at the usual time.